juju/docs/src/en/controllers.md

 to run and manage the API server and the underlying database.
 Additional models may be created by the user (see [Models][models]).

-Since a controller can host multiple models, the destruction of a controller must be done with ample consideration since all its models will be destroyed along with it.

-In some circumstances you may wish to share a controller or one of its associated models.
-See page [Working with multiple users][multiuser] for guidance.

 The minimum resources required for a controller are 3.5 GiB of memory and 1 vCPU.